HarshavardhanKakarla/Gaming-python/README.md

 ```

 ### 3. Confirm Assets
 Ensure the  files are in the  folder `images` to run the code
+To add background music make sure to make chages accordingly

 ### 4. Run the Application
 ```bash